katsuhirohonda/image-anonymizer/README.md

   - Personal names
   - Company or service names
 - Masks detected content with colored rectangles
-- Masks faces with black rectangles to protect privacy
+- Applies mosaic effect to faces to protect privacy
 - Outputs processed images to a specified directory

 ## Installation